Solomonic/theming.jekyll.yenza_de/_posts/2020-07-28-configure-repo-and-travis-ci-to-build-any-custom-jekyll-plugin-for-github-pages.md

 ### Deployment Script

 Now we need to add the deployment script itself.
-We create the folder and script `script/deploy.sh` which is pretty similar to our standard build, but tries to add and push the changes to our `master` branch
+We create the folder and script `script/deploy.sh` which adds and pushes the changes to our `master` branch
 ```
 #!/usr/bin/env bash

-git status
-bundle install
-JEKYLL_ENV="production" bundle exec jekyll build
 git status
 git add .
 git commit -m"[skip travis] Automated build"